arnabk/theme-evolution-system/docs/database_schema.md

 - `created_at` - Timestamp when session was created
 - `updated_at` - Timestamp when session was last updated

+**Note:** Response-to-theme assignments are now dynamic.
+The system stores semantic phrases in the `themes.phrases` field and matches responses by searching for those phrases in the response text at query time.
+This eliminates the need for a separate `response_theme_assignments` table.

 ## Relationships

 ### Entity Relationship Diagram